Hendejac/Hendejac.github.io/index.md

 ### 2020
 [Proton-Coupled Conformational Activation of SARS Coronavirus Main Proteases and Opportunity for Designing Small-Molecule Broad-Spectrum Targeted Covalent Inhibitors](https://pubs.acs.org/doi/abs/10.1021/jacs.0c10770)

-*A study on main protease of COVID19 and other coronaviruses to investigate the effect of pH on the substrate binding site.*
+*A study on the main protease of COVID19 and other coronaviruses to investigate the effects of pH on the substrate binding site.*

 [Alternative proton-binding site and long-distance coupling in Escherichia coli sodium–proton antiporter NhaA](https://www.pnas.org/content/117/41/25517.short)

-*A study answering a hottly debated discussion about proton binding in a protein named NhaA that exchanges protons for sodium ions.*
+*A study answering a hottly debated question about proton binding in a protein named NhaA that exchanges protons for sodium ions.*

 [Assessment of proton-coupled conformational dynamics of SARS and MERS coronavirus papain-like proteases: Implication for designing broad-spectrum antiviral inhibitors](https://aip.scitation.org/doi/full/10.1063/5.0020458)